A 10-day itinerary gives a glimpse into the country’s diverse cultural landscapes and remnants of decades of conflicts.

 Craving for coffee?

 It’s the end of my trip.
-I definitely want to pack some great Myanmar highland coffee beans home.
+I want to pack some great Myanmar highland coffee beans home.
 So far, I still love the local brand, Genius coffee shops, or find them in supermarkets.